Identification, Images, & Information

 Remarks

-large, pale, poorly marked adults of western populations were until recently considered a separate species (Acronicta hesperida), and are still listed as such on a number of sites
+Large, pale, poorly marked adults of western populations were previously considered a separate species (Acronicta hesperida).

 See Also